chhantyal/py3readiness/README.md

 ## Credits

-This is derivative work from [Python Wheels](pythonwheels.com), a site that tracks progress in new Python package destribution standard called [Wheels](https://pypi.python.org/pypi/wheel).
+This is derivative work from [Python Wheels](pythonwheels.com), a site that tracks progress in new Python package distribution standard called [Wheels](https://pypi.python.org/pypi/wheel).
 All the credits goes to [meshy](https://github.com/meshy).